 Juggling work as a parent

 But as I started planning (for the baby) I started to worry more and more.
 I knew we had to have enough money to raise him properly… I had to keep working hard, and keep hitting those (sales) targets – the baby and Michelle were depending on me.

-In addition to adjusting to all these changes in your home life, for most fathers there is your working life that also needs to be returned to, and integrated into your life.
+In addition to adjusting to all these changes in your home life, for most fathers and partners there is your working life that also needs to be returned to, and integrated into your life.
 Adjusting and getting back into work life as a parent (with it’s own demands) coupled with the effects of interrupted sleep and/or possible sleep deprivation is yet another transition.